AutodeskGames/stingray-docs/source/interactive_help/cinematics/animated_cameras.md

-#Export an animated camera from Maya into Stingray
+# Import an animated camera from Maya

 1. In Maya, export the animated camera as an FBX file.

-2. In Stingray, import the FBX file as a unit with a skeleton and an animation clip:
+2. In the interactive editor, import the FBX file as a unit with a skeleton and an animation clip:

 	- Use the **Asset Browser** to navigate to the folder where you want to import the camera.
 	- Click **Import**.